Skip to main content

 Biographical Note

-The Elder family of Maryland are descendants of William Elder, who migrated to Frederick County from St. Mary's County in 1734.
-William Elder settled on St. Mary's Mount, near Emmittsburg, where his home "Pleasant Level” became the center of 1ocal Catholic activity during much of the eighteenth century.
-The papers primarily consist of correspondence to Francis William Elder (1807-1889) and his wife, Matilda Winchester Elder.
-Francis Elder, a Baltimore merchant, was the great-grand son of William Elder and son of Basil Elder.
-Matilda Winchester Elder was the daughter of Benjamin F. Winchester, Sr. and the sister of Benjamin F. Winchester, Jr., both circuit court judges in Louisiana.
+In 1734 William Elder (1707-1775) settled on St. Mary's Mount, near Emmittsburg, where his home "Pleasant Level" became a center of 1ocal Catholic activity throughout the eighteenth century.
+The papers primarily consist of correspondence to Francis William Elder (1807-1889) and his wife Matilda Winchester Elder (1828-1902).
+Francis Elder, a Baltimore merchant, was the great-grandson of William Elder and son of Basil Elder (1773-1869).
+Matilda Winchester Elder was the daughter of Benjamin L. Winchester (1790-1852) and the sister of Benjamin F. Winchester, both circuit court judges in Louisiana.

 Extent